 Let me jump to about 1637 AD for a further example of the pottiness of Philosophy: ‘Cogito ergo sum’, ‘I think, therefore I am’, wrote Descartes.
-This is thinking that ranks with that of Parmenides’ Ontology (see here ) in its pottiness.
+This is thinking that ranks with that of Parmenides’ Ontology (from here ) in its pottiness.
 Descartes couldn’t convince himself he existed till it occurred to him that he was thinking! therefore he must exist!
 Brilliant, brilliant, brilliant!

 Actually it wasn’t even that he existed, it was only that his mind existed!
 And from that logical certainty, and only from that, did he think he could ever arrive at other truths, and these by way of logical deduction.